Red Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Verdugo and the Boston Red Sox hit the field on Monday at Target Field against Pablo Lopez, who gets the start for the Minnesota Twins.
-First pitch is at 7:40 PM ET for the first game of a four-game series.
+Alex Verdugo will lead the Boston Red Sox into a matchup with Donovan Solano and the Minnesota Twins on Tuesday at 7:40 PM ET, in the second game of a four-game series at Target Field.

-The Red Sox are +115 moneyline underdogs in this matchup with the favored Twins (-135).
-The over/under is 8 runs for this contest (with -105 odds on the over and -115 odds to go under).
+The favored Twins have -145 moneyline odds against the underdog Red Sox, who are listed at +120.
+The over/under is 8.5 runs for this matchup (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.